Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 sidebar_label: Creating Document Renderer
 ---

 OA documents are both machine- and human-readable.
-Each OA document file is stored in a `.json` format, which helps any application process the content more easily.
+Each OA document file is stored in a `.json` format, which makes it possible for any application to process the content more easily.
 To present the data file in a human-readable format, a renderer needs to be written.

 In this guide, you will build and deploy the renderer to display data from a 📜 Certificate of Completion.